 Add three full baths, one half-bath, and a wrap-around deck ringed by trees concealing the mountain view visible just beyond.
 And all for a fraction of the price for similar properties in or closer to town.

-After ogling our house deck and amenities, we dropped our bags and headed out to drive 10-minutes away to Whistlehop Brewery and its featured food truck in Fairview for a drink and dinner.
+After admiring our house deck and amenities, we dropped our bags and headed out to drive 10-minutes away to Whistlehop Brewery and its featured food truck in Fairview for a drink and dinner.
 Entering the sprawling brewery grounds in the soft light on a clear June evening was a pleasure.

 The brewery offers a multi-tiered lawn, complete with mini golf, petanque, plus play areas for kids of all ages, making it an ideal place for families and friends to gather.
+My group claimed an open picnic table and headed up to the main brewery building, passing live music on our way to order our brews from the takeaway window.

+With our award-winning beers in hand, we headed back to our table.
+Once settled, we pulled our cellphones out to order dinner online via the QR-code menu from Deli Volv, the food truck on rotation at the brewery that evening.
 Although it took a fair amount of time for our food to be ready—30 to 40 minutes—this is hardly a hardship at Whistlehop, where waiting means listening to live music, spending time outdoors with friends, or grabbing one more flavorful brew.

 However, after a time, the food did come, and the Port Royal sandwich I ordered on homemade bread with smoked turkey paired nicely with my beer.
 My friend, Anne, who regularly and brilliantly checks for specific dish recommendations from the restaurants she patronizes on Yelp, ordered the Gustaio Italiano and announced after quickly eating it all before anyone could snag a taste—that it was excellent.